prometheus/docs/content/docs/specs/native_histograms.md

 5. Sophisticated exponential bucketing schemas, ensuring mergeability between all histograms using those schemas.
 6. An efficient data representation for both exposition and storage.

+These key properties are fully realized with standard bucketing schemas.
+There are other schemas with different trade-offs that only feature a subset of these properties.
+See the [Schema section](#schema) below for details

 Compared to the previously existing “classic” histograms, native histograms allow a higher bucket resolution across arbitrary ranges of observed values at